roguezox/miniproject-pps/README.md

 # miniproject-pps

-No Need to describe muc , you know what tic tac toe is , if not , google up
+No Need to describe it , you know what tic tac toe is , if not , google up